rdboboia/pc-shutdown-scheduler/README.md

 Also, if a shutdown was scheduled by mistake or you want to keep using the PC after you scheduler the shutdown you can use the additional script that cancels the scheduled shutdown.

 # Configuration
 The default time to shutdown is 15min (900s).
 This can be changed inside the scheduler script as needed (time must be in seconds).
+The commend should be editted accordingly (the part within double quotes).